gustavenoksson/theuselessweb/README.md

 Tested by the following people:

-1. Jane Doe
+1. Emma Hedlund
-2. John Doe
+2. Tobias Åhlund